-Financial Statements - Fiscal Years 2020 and 2019
+Financial Statements - Fiscal Years 2021 and 2020

-November 13, 2020
+November 12, 2021

 The Chief Financial Officers Act of 1990 (Public Law 101-576), as amended, requires the U.S. General Services Administration's (GSA's) Inspector General, or an independent external auditor, as determined by the Inspector General, to audit GSA's consolidated financial statements.
-Under a contract awarded by GSA and monitored by my office, KPMG LLP (KPMG), an independent public accounting firm, audited GSA's consolidated, Acquisition Services Fund, and Federal Buildings Fund financial statements as of September 30, 2020, and 2019.
-The contract required KPMG to perform the audit in accordance with U.S. generally accepted government auditing standards; the Office of Management and Budget's Bulletin No. 19-03, Audit Requirements for Federal Financial Statements; and the U.S. Government Accountability Office Financial Audit Manual, which is maintained by the U.S. Government Accountability Office and the Council of the Inspectors General on Integrity and Efficiency.
+Under a contract awarded by GSA and monitored by my office, KPMG LLP (KPMG), an independent public accounting firm, audited GSA's consolidated, Acquisition Services Fund, and Federal Buildings Fund financial statements as of September 30, 2021, and 2020.

+The contract required KPMG to perform the audit in accordance with U.S. generally accepted government auditing standards; the Office of Management and Budget's Bulletin No. 21-04, Audit Requirements for Federal Financial Statements; and the U.S. Government Accountability Office Financial Audit Manual, which is maintained by the U.S. Government Accountability Office and the Council of the Inspectors General on Integrity and Efficiency.

-The Fiscal Year 2020 audit resulted in an unmodified opinion on the financial statements.
+This memorandum transmits KPMG's Independent Auditors' Report on the U.S. General Services Administration's Financial Statements - Fiscal Years 2021 and 2020.
+The Fiscal Years 2021 and 2020 audits resulted in an unmodified opinion on the financial statements.
 An unmodified opinion means that the financial statements are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles.

-In its audit of GSA's Fiscal Years 2020 and 2019 financial statements, KPMG found:
+In its audit of GSA's Fiscal Years 2021 and 2020 financial statements, KPMG found:

-- The consolidated, Acquisition Services Fund, and Federal Buildings Fund financial statements were fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles; - No material weaknesses or significant deficiencies in internal control over financial reporting;
+- The consolidated, Acquisition Services Fund, and Federal Buildings Fund financial statements were fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles; - No material weaknesses in internal control over financial reporting;